What is SamCart?

 Lesson types of content are pretty straightforward: Video, image, text, audio and downloads.

-Meaning that you will have to also pay for a video hosting service like Vimeo or Wistia, before being able to embed them into your SamCart courses.
+Meaning that you won't have to pay for a video hosting service like Vimeo or Wistia.

 You can also create multi choice quizzes to test your students as well as building Worksheets to be filled within the platform.